Introduction to Information Security IF011.16

 Course Resources: Access this course's resources

-Learning Outcomes: This course is designed to enable students to:
+Learning Objectives: This course is designed to enable students to:

-- Identify procedures for safeguarding classified information
+- Describe safeguarding and secure dissemination of classified information

 Delivery Method: eLearning

-Target Audience: DoD civilian and military personnel with little or no experience working with classified information
+Target Audience: DOD civilian and military personnel with little or no experience working with classified information

-- Clearance Requirement: N/A
+- Clearance Requirements: N/A

-- Attendance Requirement: N/A
+- Attendance Requirements: N/A

-- Exam Requirements: A passing score of 75 percent on the final exam (IF011.06) allows students to print a certificate of successful completion.
+- Exam Requirements: A passing score of 75 percent on the final exam allows students to print a certificate of successful completion.

-- ACE Credit Recommendation (What's this?): In association with IF201.01, IS020.CU, IS030.CU, GS101.01, and GS101.10
+- ACE Credit Recommendation (What's this?): In association with IF201.PR, IS020.CU, IS030.CU, GS100., GS101.PR, GS101.10, SA101.PR

 - Professional Development Units (PDU) per SPēD: 6

-Additional System Requirements: Check if your system is configured appropriately to use STEPP.
+System Requirements: Check if your system is configured appropriately to use STEPP.